Feature-level Interaction Explanations in Multimodal Transformers: Experiments

 \subsubsection{Training and evaluation}

-For MM-IMDb and ENRICO, we reuse the original I$^2$MoE training setup~\cite{i2moe}.
+For MM-IMDb and ENRICO, we reuse the original I$^2$MoE training setup~\cite{xin2025i2moe}.
 The only change is the temperature parameter (temperature\_rw) on MM-IMDb, which we slightly adjust on a validation set to account for the different feature encoders.
 For MMHS150K, we adopt a comparable Transformer / I$^2$MoE configuration adapted to the binary setting.
 Each configuration is trained with three random seeds, and we report mean $\pm$ standard deviation over the runs.
 For MM-IMDb we measure both micro- and macro-F$_1$; for ENRICO we report accuracy; and for MMHS150K we report accuracy and macro-F$_1$.
-Evaluation metrics are chosen to match the task characteristics and class distributions of each dataset, following standard practice in prior work.

 For computationally expensive interaction analyses (Monte Carlo SII and redundancy gap; Fig.~\ref{fig:mc_alignment_all} and Table~\ref{tab:pair_main}), we use one FL-I$^2$MoE checkpoint per dataset.